 VA medical examiners perform VA compensation and pension exams.

-Non-VA experts conduct independent medical examinations (IME) and independent psychological evaluations (IPE).
+Non-VA experts conduct independent medical examinations (IME) and independent psychological examinations (IPE).
+(Note: The VA uses the term fee-based medical examiner.)3

 When a veteran files a disability claim for PTSD or other mental disorders, the Department of Veterans Affairs (VA) almost always requires a compensation and pension examination (C&P exam).